frypatch/shield-mount-lens-atachments/README.md

 # shield-mount-lens-atachments

-So the idea was to give the shield-mount lense a wider field of view by supergluing on the recieving threads of a cell-phone clip-on lens.
+So the idea was to give the shield-mount lens a wider field of view by super-gluing on the receiving threads of a cell-phone clip-on lens.
 I was then able to screw on different converter lens.
-The results were not good but they wern't really worse than the 07 lens.
+The results were not good but they weren't really worse than the 07 lens.
 The nice thing is that all these converter lenses are tiny and the 07 lens is cheap so why not.

 So first off, pictures of the 07 lens with converter lenses.